larstel/minimalistFramework/README.md

 ## Roadmap

-- [ ] enable the creation of multiple HTML templates for the entire project
-- [ ] formatting correction for inserted dynamic content

 See the [open issues](https://github.com/larstel/minimalistFramework/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>